logseq/docs/db-version-changes.md

 * Since block timestamps are available, they display in table view where possible.
 * Some old advanced queries will no longer work and need to be rewritten.
 For engineers, see [this file](https://github.com/logseq/logseq/blob/feat/db/deps/db/src/logseq/db/frontend/schema.cljs) and compare `schema` with `schema-for-db-based-graph` to see what has changed.
 * Some old simple queries for tasks will no longer work and must be manually converted e.g. `(priority A)` -> `(priority high)`.
+* The `sort-by` query filter no longer exists.
+Sorting is done via the table component.
+* When using the query builder, the resulting query's text is not meant to be easily read as internal ids are used for some concepts e.g. properties.

 #### Namespaces
 * There is partial support for namespaces but it's still a TODO to port over popular workflows.